vrash/vrash/README.md

 ### Hi there 👋

-I'm Vrash (he/him), I head engineering @ [carwow].
+I'm Vrash (he/him), director of engineering @ [carwow].
 We're building the best online car-buying experience.
 Previously I've worked at [Amazon], [Bankbazaar], [Oracle] and a few startups.

 Talk to me [@vrashabh] or feel free to DM me on [LinkedIn].
 I try and respond to most folks on Sunday nights.